 As an undergraduate at Ithaca College I was a three year varsity oarsmen and raced in eights and occasionally fours, during the semesters.
 In the summers, I've competed in singles, doubles, and quads.
 Since then I've done various activities to stay in shape.
 While in graduate school I picked up short track speed skating and then followed that up with inline skating.
 I also played a lot of squash and did some canoeing.
 During my two years in Wisconsin, I did a lot of running and inline skating.
 While there, I ran a marathon, Grandma's Marathon in Duluth MN in June 2001 (3:34:58, 799 out of 4271 men, 932 out of 6699 overall), and skated an inline marathon (26 miles), Northshore Inline Marathon in Duluth MN in Sept 1999 (1:29:16 -top 10 in my age group).
 I have also competed in a canoe marathon (Whitney Point Canoe Marathon, June 1998) and was on a top 5 team in the Winter Great Race in Auburn in Feb 1998.
-These days you will find me biking to work all year long, yes even in snow and rain, rowing in the summer, and in the winter running and downhill skiiing.
+These days you will find me biking (having biked to work even in the winter for many years and rowing in the summer, and in the winter running and downhill skiing.
 Other hobbies of mine include making homebrew beer, gardening, and making my own pizza.
 And, of course, most of my "spare" time is spent with my family (Janice, Liam, Pierce, Owen, & Hugh).